 Famous and credible UFO researcher, Jacques F. Vallee, finally uncovered the real truth behind the Philadelphia Experiment (there are still some people who want to discount him).
 In a 1994 article he wrote for the Journal of Scientific Exploration entitled "Anatomy of a Hoax: The Philadelphia Experiment 50 Years Later", Vallee discovered that the entire story was the insane crusade of one man – Carl Allen, a somewhat brilliant but very disturbed human being.
 Apparently, Allen claimed he witnessed the disappearance of a ship, seeing some Eldridge crew members disappear into thin air.
 Allen was proven to have fabricated the entire story because Edward Dudgeon, a surviving crew member of the U.S.S.
 Engstrom, reportedly told Vallee that the ship did leave the port but not disappear.
 The night he stepped out of a bar at 11pm, Dudgeon said that the Eldridge wasn't at the harbour.
 Many felt that this was odd and that it would be impossible for the ship to traverse the coastline, get to Norfolk and return in just six hours.
 A merchant ship would take two days to do so.
 It was later found out that the ship had used a special inland channel - the Chesapeake-Delaware Canal - to sail from Philadelphia to Norfolk and back.

-nce does not need to explain the paranormal.
+Sometimes science does not need to explain the paranormal.
 Simple logic may put an urban legend to rest.
 In a world where frontiers are conquered and mysteries become dull and boring, it is interesting to learn of unexplored realms.
 Science is driven by a fascination with the unexplained, but the moment an answer is reached, the general public loses interest.
 It becomes old news.
 It is thus true that when science cannot answer a question, the human need for the spiritual is fulfilled.
 Though it can hurt when the spiritual (say, the dog that can talk) is shot down by science (no there's a robot-recorder in its larynx), the media almost always wants to believe in it and give people stories of wonder and hope.